1tomany/rich-bundle/README.md

 If a property is not explicitly ignored or sourced, the value resolver will assume it uses the `#[SourceRequest]` attribute.

-Additionally, the `name` argument for each attribute is optional.
+The `name` argument for each attribute is optional.
 The value resolver will use the name of the property if a `name` is not given.
 The `#[SourceIpAddress]` and `#[SourceSecurity]` attributes do not have a `name` argument because their values are the results of a method call.

 Sources are also chainable.
 This allows you to support multiple versions of an API without having to change the underlying input object.
 For example, the first version if your API might have used a property named `email` but the second version of your API changed that to `username`.
 All attributes are chainable, but `#[SourceIpAddress]` and `#[SourceSecurity]` are not repeatable.